Sebastian Kurz: Public profile

 D.C. contacted Lucas and demanded that certain "inappropriate" parts of the commentary be redacted; Lucas complied.
+Other publications have called him "Austria's mini Trump".
 In December 2018, the term "silent chancellor" became Austria's Word of the Year for the second year running.
 The jury chose the word because "Kurz avoids commenting on issues that personally displease him and refuses to rebuke or justify contentious actions or statements made by the FPÖ, where the public would conventionally expect clarification from the chancellor".

 In 2019 Kurz was first listed by Spiegel Online in the ranking "who will be important abroad?", explaining that "from an international perspective", Kurz had attracted considerable amounts of attention as he was "only 32 years old and governs with right-wing populists".
 As Kurz's coalition partner, the FPÖ "has pushed the moral boundaries.
 In the future, unfavorable views on foreigners, refugees, and migrants are likely to increase even more, because Kurz lets his coalition partner say bad things, but remains silent himself.
 Meanwhile, his job approval remains consistently high".
 In March 2019, Kurz was elected "word-keeper" of 2018 by the readers of the Deutsche Sprachwelt, and "silent chancellor" became the Austrian Word of the Year.

 Kurz's response to the COVID-19 pandemic was soundly unpopular and resulted in a stark decline of his job approval rating; this combined with the corruption inquiry that concluded his political career caused his approval rating to plummet even further.
 At the end of 2021, the media consortium Organized Crime and Corruption Reporting Project named Kurz "Corrupt Person of the Year Finalist" in its annual contest.

 Post-politics

 Since 2022, Kurz has been working as a global strategist for Thiel Capital, the California-based private investment company of American billionaire Peter Thiel.
 On 9 January, he was appointed co-chairman of the European Council on Tolerance and Reconciliation.
+In the same month, he started an investment management and consultancy firm, SK Management.
+Later that year, he co-founded an Israel-based cybersecurity company, Dream Security, along with former chief executive of NSO Group.

+On 23 February 2024, Kurz received an eight-month suspended sentence after being convicted of perjury by a court in Vienna over his involvement in a parliamentary inquiry.
+On 26 May 2025, his conviction was overturned by a higher court.